North Carolina Legislator Profile: Rep. Greg Murphy (R-Pitt)

 - Murphy supported H13, which mandated a reduction in class size but failed to provide funding.

-Murphy has voted for bills that prioritize tax cuts for the wealthy over the welfare of middle class North Carolinians.
+Murphy voted for bills that prioritize tax cuts for the wealthy over the welfare of middle class North Carolinians.

 - Murphy voted for a budget that made state employees hired after 2021 ineligible for healthcare after they retire and failed to provide a child care tax credit.